-There are lists of everything published by the Fox Edition, forthcoming performances, and information about my writing, including some articles that aren’t so easy to find elsewhere.
-There are recordings, including the late Bob Gilmore’s documentary on my music, from his remarkable Tentative Affinities project, and links to other material, such as this YouTube clip of Xenia Pestova‘s premiere of my little toy piano piece, Digitalis Purpurea.
-The site is updated regularly but the topical content is not archived.
+This site is the main source of information about my work.
+It lists everything published by the Fox Edition, forthcoming performances and musings on work-in-progress.
+It is updated regularly but the topical content is not archived.
+There are recordings, including the late Bob Gilmore’s documentary on my music, from his remarkable Tentative Affinities project, and links to other material, such as this YouTube clip of Irene Kurka’s premiere of ‘Showing and Telling’ from my Too Far.

-Christopher Fox, 16 February 2018
+Christopher Fox, 14 December 2018